Last Updated: June 02, 2026

 This is also caused by pressure while passing through the birth canal and birth injuries, but it usually does not cause bruising.

-If you see around, the solid bump on your baby’s head, it might be a cephalohematoma.
+If you see a solid bump on your baby’s head, it might be a cephalohematoma.

 This bump can appear at birth, but it also may not be visible until days later.
 This condition also usually clears up on its own, though it may take days or even weeks for it to do so.